Charles Goodall (businessman)

 Captain Charles Goodall (20 December 1824 – 12 July 1899) was an American businessman and politician.
 Along with George C. Perkins and Christopher Nelson, he founded the Pacific Coast Steamship Company.
-Goodall, Nelson and Perkins controlled much of the shipping industry from Alaska to Mexico during the late 19th century.
+Goodall, Nelson and Perkins controlled much of the shipping industry from Alaska to Mexico during the late 19th century building steamships, wharfs and railroads.
 At their peak they employed over 2,000 people.
 Goodall served as Harbormaster of San Francisco from 1862 to 1864 and then served in the California's 8th State Assembly district from 1871 to 1873.
+In 1885, he became one of the first twenty-five trustees of Stanford University.

 Early life

 Charles Goodall was born on 20 December 1824 in Draycott, Somerset, England, to George Goodall and Ann Starr.
-At the age of sixteen, after receiving a basic education and farming for the family for two years, he left rural England and sailed from Liverpool on the ship Adirondack to New York arriving on 11 May 1841.
+At the age of sixteen, after receiving a basic education and working as a farm laborer for two years, he left rural England and sailed from Liverpool on the ship Adirondack to New York arriving on 11 May 1841.
 He continued up river to Albany and then by canal to Syracuse.
 There he found work on farms for two years, the last farm owned by a retired sea-captain named De Cost.
 When the captain's farm was sold, Goodall made his way to New Bedford and enlisted for a three years' whaling voyage on the ship Milo.
 He traveled to Western and Cape Verde Islands, Chile, Peru, Bolivia, Alaska, the Sandwich Islands, Society Isles, Masafuero, Juan Fernandez, and many other places.
 After three years, he entered the merchant service gradually rising through the ranks.

 In January 1850, he arrived in San Francisco, where he worked in the gold mines for eight months.
 In December of the same year he returned to sea visiting Panama, the Fiji, Friendly, New Hebrides and other islands, as well as Australia and the commercial ports of China.

 In 1851, on one of the voyages to the Fiji Islands as mate of the whaler William Penn, Goodall met and rescued his future business partner Christopher Nelson, who was shipwrecked there with his crew.
 Later, Goodall became mate of another ship bound for China and Nelson became first mate of the William Penn.
 During the voyage of the William Penn, the crew of fifteen Malay natives mutinied, killing the captain and injuring Nelson and others.
 Nelson and the other four mates regained control of the ship and returned to San Francisco, where Nelson retired from seafaring and settled.